Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Introduction

 \section{Introduction}

 Current macroscopic models for multi-lane traffic on motorways generally couple a multi-lane or multi-class one-dimensional first-order model of traffic flow (LWR model)~\cite{lighthill1955PRSL,richards1956OR} with some lane-changing rules in order to capture traffic dynamics stemming from the lane-changing maneuvers~\cite{Daganzo2002a,Greenbergetal2003,HollandandWoods1997,LavalandDaganzo2006,Michalopoulosetal1984}.
-A major assumption of the LWR model is that for a given traffic density all the drivers adopt the same velocity.
+In our opinion, this approach suffers from the following aspects: \begin{enumerate} \item A major assumption of the LWR model is that for a given traffic density all the drivers adopt the same velocity.
 However, this assumption is not always valid in practice.
-Macroscopic second-order models, e.g.~\cite{aw2000SIAP,ZhangMacro}, attempted to address this limitation by introducing an additional variable, which in~\cite{FanHertySeibold} was interpreted as an ``relative'' velocity of a specific (class) of drivers.
-The advection of the ``relative'' velocity with the actual velocity enable to describe the reaction of drivers to traffic conditions ahead of them.
-Therefore, second-order models can be viewed as an extension of the LWR such that, for a given traffic density, drivers can react differently, by adopting a wide range of speed.
-In~\cite{aw2002SIAP} the derivation of the second-order macroscopic Aw-Rascle-Zhang model~\cite{aw2000SIAP,ZhangMacro} was proposed.
-More recently, in~\cite{DiFrancescoFagioliRosini}, the ``follow-the-leader'' approximation of the Aw-Rascle-Zhang model was proposed in a multi population framework with also a deep discussion on the analytical properties of the model.
+Macroscopic second-order models, e.g.~\cite{aw2000SIAP,ZhangMacro}, attempted to address this limitation by introducing an additional variable, which in~\cite{FanHertySeibold} was interpreted as the ``relative'' velocity of a specific (class) of drivers.
+The advection of the ``relative'' velocity with the actual velocity enable to describe the reaction of drivers to traffic conditions ahead.
+Therefore, second-order models can be viewed as an extension of the LWR such that, for a given traffic density, drivers can react differently, by adopting a wide range of speed~\cite{FanHertySeibold,Lebacque03,LebacqueGSOM}.
+In~\cite{aw2002SIAP}, the derivation of the second-order macroscopic models, presented in ~\cite{aw2000SIAP,ZhangMacro}, was proposed.
+More recently, Di Francesco et al \cite{DiFrancescoFagioliRosini} proposed a ``follow-the-leader'' approximation of the Aw-Rascle-Zhang model in a multi-population framework together with a detailed discussion on the analytical properties of the model. \item Multi-lane models, based on the coupling of one-dimensional equations for each lane, describe the lane-changing behavior through some interaction terms (namely sources on the right-hand sides of the equations) derived from empirical interaction rates, see e.g.~\cite{klar1999SIAP-1, klar1999SIAP-2, KlarWegener2000ab, HoogendoornBovy, Helbing, Zhuetal}.
+The interaction is typically assumed to be proportional to local density on both the current and the target lane.
+A fluid dynamics model describing the cumulative density on all lanes is proposed in~\cite{ChetverushkinChurbanovaFurmanovTrapeznikova2010, ChetverushkinChurbanovaSukhinovaTrapeznikova2008, SukhinovaTrapeznikovaChetverushkinChurbanova2009}, where a two-dimensional system of balance laws is obtained by analogy with the quasi-gas-dynamics (QGD) theory.
+In the aforementioned studies, the two-dimensional modeling of traffic dynamics assumed that vehicles move to lanes with faster speed or lower density, and the evolution for the lateral velocity is described as proportional to the local density and the mean speed along the road.
+A major shortcoming of such approach is the estimation of the interaction rate from data as well as the corresponding high number of parameters.
+In order to address these limitations,in this study we consider a different approach, namely we treat lanes as continuum avoiding the need to prescribe heuristically the dynamics of the flow of vehicles across lanes.